EdwinKuttappi/fastpage1/_posts/2022-12-18-Reflection.md

 Graded By: **Haeryn**

-Comments: Updated blog to have nice explanations, good work.
+Comments: Updated blog to have nice explanations, good work

 ## Reflection
 Overall, this lesson was really fun and I really liked it.
 I did understand a lot and I already knew most of the information, but I learned more from this section than the one from before.